naomi-henderson/naomi-henderson.github.io/pages/sessions.md

 **NOTES**

-- Demonstration only, no laptop required
+- Mostly a demonstration only, no laptop required
-- We will discuss the best methods for exploring the notebooks on your own
+- We will discuss various useful methods for exploring the notebooks on your own
 - All are invited

+- If you don't have time to come, check out [tutorial 2](https://naomi-henderson.github.io/pages/tutorial2.html) with links to some interesting hackathon notebooks

 ###  Tutorial 1.
 Quick Preview of CMIP6 GCS (Google Cloud Storage) access methods